Saturday, July 29, 2023

 2. What is DBCC SHRINKDATABASE?

 Microsoft SQL Server uses the Transact-SQL command DBCC SHRINKDATABASE to free up space in database files.
-Databases may leave behind fragmented free space after expanding and contracting over time as a result of data insertion and deletion, leading to wasteful disc utilization.
+Databases may leave behind fragmented free space after expanding and contracting over time due to data insertion and deletion, leading to wasteful disc utilization.
 Consolidating this vacant space with DBCC SHRINKDATABASE reduces the physical size of the database file, which enhances performance.

 3. How DBCC SHRINKDATABASE Works: